The following professionals lent their expertise to this article:

 Online Radiology Tech Programs: Finding the Right School

 Online rad tech programs give you the freedom to study where and when you want, while facilitating or providing the in-person experiences you need to enter the field.
-Programs typically take two years and culminate in the ARRT exam.
-But what classes do you take?
-How much do the programs cost?
-And what will you earn after graduation?
-Use EduMed’s guide to online rad tech programs to get started.
+Programs typically take two years to complete and culminate in the ARRT exam.
+But how much do they cost?
+And how much will you earn after graduation?
+Let EduMed guide you through the process from start to finish.

 1. Take our quiz